pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 reviewed: "2022-04-03"
 ---

-In this guide, we will convert an existing site from the Drupal 9 (`drupal9`) upstream to the new Drupal with Composer (`drupal-recommended`) upstream.
+In this guide, we will convert an existing site from the Drupal 9 (`drupal9`) upstream to the new Drupal Composer Managed (`drupal-composer-managed`) upstream.

 ## Overview

 Drupal 9 sites created on the platform prior to November 30, 2021 use the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.
 Based on community needs, we have released a new upstream.
-[Drupal with Composer](https://github.com/pantheon-upstreams/drupal-recommended) is now the default Drupal 9 upstream on the platform and users are encouraged to switch to it to take advantage of the improved structure and updates.
+[Drupal Composer Managed](https://github.com/pantheon-upstreams/drupal-composer-managed) is now the default Drupal 9 upstream on the platform and users are encouraged to switch to it to take advantage of the improved structure and updates.

 The goals of this conversion doc include the following: